PA-RISC Architecture

 PA-RISC 1.0

-The original PA-RISC 1.0 architecture included a single instruction/data bus; PA-RISC later on moved to a Harvard-style architecture with seperate instruction and data buses.
-It has thirty-two 32-bit integer general purpose registers (GR0-GR31), seven shadow registers (SR0-SR6) for fast-interrupts and thirty-two 64-bit Floating Point registers for the FPU, which also could be combined to 64×32-bit and 16×128-bit.
+PA-RISC 1.0 has thirty-two 32-bit integer general purpose registers (GR0-GR31), seven shadow registers (SR0-SR6) for fast-interrupts and thirty-two 64-bit Floating Point registers for the FPU, which also could be combined to 64×32-bit and 16×128-bit.
 The FPU is able to execute a Floating Point instruction simultaneously to the ALU.
-The original addressing was 48-bit wide, it was later on expanded to 64-bit (with the introduction of the PA-8000 line).

 PA-RISC 1.1

-The PA-RISC architecture was extended to version 1.1 with the PA-7000 processor in 1991.
-The major change in PA-RISC 1.1 was the inclusion of a MMU (memory management unit), that enables the PA-RISC platform to use virtual memory.
-From the the second PA-RISC 1.1 processor, the PA-7100, onward all processors implement superscalar instruction execution — the ability to execute multiple instructions simultaneously.
-The 32-bit variants are up to two-way superscalar, later 64-bit processors up to four-way.
-Other significant developments include the PA-7100LC and PA-7300LC (LC for low cost) processors, which integrate the memory and I/O controller onto the processor die (on the PA-7300LC additionally the cache controller and first-level cache).
+PA-RISC architecture was extended to version 1.1 with the PA-7000 processor in 1991, with now 190 instructions.
+The major change in PA-RISC 1.1 was the inclusion of a MMU (memory management unit) that enabled PA-RISC computers to use virtual memory.
+Starting with the the second PA-RISC 1.1 processor, the PA-7100, all PA processors implement superscalar instruction execution — the ability to execute multiple instructions simultaneously.

 PA-RISC 2.0

-In 1996 the 64-bit redesign of the PA-RISC architecture was introduced with the PA-RISC 2.0 PA-8000 processor.
-The architectural changes were rather intrusive, while staying compatible with the 32-bit PA-RISC 1.1.
-(On a side note, the PA-8000 was introduced before the last 32-bit processor — the PA-7300LC — shipped.)
-Main changes in PA-RISC 2.0 include:
+In 1996 the 64-bit redesign of PA-RISC was introduced with the PA-RISC 2.0 PA-8000 processor.
+The architectural changes were rather intrusive but stayed compatible with 32-bit PA-RISC 1.1.
+On a side note, the PA-RISC 2.0 and the PA-8000 were introduced before the last 32-bit PA-RISC processor — the PA-7300LC — shipped.

-- All registers and functional units have been extended to 64-bit
+- All registers and functional units extended to 64-bit

 - Out-of-Order (OoO) execution capability with the IRB (Instruction Reorder Buffer), which stores up to 28 computation and 28 load/store instructions and reorders and prepares the for execution on the fly.
 It tracks interdependecies and branch prediction outcomes as well.
 The IRB is the key part in the OoO execution capability of PA-RISC 2.0.